-In June 2016, Newcastle entered into a trade to sell\$353.6 million face amount of agency FNMA/FHLMC fixed-rate securities at an average price of 105.5% of par for total proceeds of \$373.1 million and recognized a gain on sale of securities of approximately\$1.8 million.
+In July 2016, Newcastle sold \$353.6 million face amount of agency FNMA/FHLMC fixed-rate securities at an average price of 105.5% of par for total proceeds of \$373.1 million and recognized a gain on sale of securities of approximately \$1.8 million at trade date.
 Newcastle repaid \$361.1 million of repurchase agreements associated with these securities.

-In June 2016, Newcastle entered into a trade to purchase\$428.9 million face amount of agency FNMA/FHLMC fixed-rate securities at an average price of105.7% of par for total proceeds of \$453.1 million.
+In July 2016, Newcastle purchased \$428.9 million face amount of agency FNMA/FHLMC fixed-rate securities at an average price of 105.7% of par for total proceeds of \$453.1 million.
 This transaction was financed with \$434.9 million of repurchase agreements.